M-jerez/any-generator/README.md

 ## Recipes File

-Anygen uses a file `anygen.json` in the root of your project as **configuration file**.
+Anygen uses `anygen.json` file in the root of your project as **configuration file**.
 This way other anygen 'recipes' can be found end executed from installed npm modules.

 Each entry in the config file represents a 'recipe' to generate scaffold code.
 The name of the recipe is used in the anygen command as follows: `anygen <recipe_name> <new_name>`